-The quarter (short for "quarter dollar") is a U.S. coin with a denomination worth 25 cents, or 1/4 of a dollar; the formal name of this coin is a "quarter dollar."
+The quarter (short for "quarter dollar") is a U.S. coin with a denomination worth 25 cents, or 1/4 of a U.S. dollar.
+Formally it is known as a "quarter dollar."
 It has a diameter of 24.26mm (0.955 inches) and a nominal thickness of 1.75mm (0.069 inches).
 Quarters that are currently minted for circulation by The United States Mint are composed of outer layers of 75% copper and 25% nickel, with a core of pure copper.
 Individual coins minted explicitly for coin collectors can consist of the copper-nickel alloy or a distinctive combination of 90% silver and 10% copper.

 Types of United States Quarter Dollars

 The United States first minted quarter dollar coins in 1796.
 Since then, they have issued ten different designs or types of quarters.
 They are (with their years of issue):